marty-suzuki/PickerButton/README.md

 }
 ```

-To use PickerButton in Storyboard / Xib, set Custom Class to `PickerBUtton`.
+To use PickerButton in Storyboard / Xib, set Custom Class to `PickerButton`.

 ![](./Images/storyboard.png)